wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Horizontal and vertical cursors

-If the user tries to select a complete sentence a word processor will try to extend the selection to automatically begin and end with a word boundary.
+If the user tries to select a complete sentence, a word processor will try to extend the selection to automatically begin and end with a word boundary.
 Likewise, if more than one cell is selected, _wxMaxima_ will extend the selection to whole cells.

 What isn't standard is that _wxMaxima_ provides drag-and-drop flexibility by defining two types of cursors. _wxMaxima_ will switch between them automatically when needed: